How often do shark attacks happen — and where are they most common? Experts weigh in

 How to avoid shark attacks

-Here are some ways to lower your risk, according to the University of Florida:
+Here are some ways to lower your risk, according to wildlife experts:

 - Stay close to shore and avoid swimming solo